petter-holmberg/cpp-ref/classes.md

 When it makes sense to completely hide internal implementation, the Pimpl (Pointer to implementation) idiom should be used.
 It minimizes compiler dependencies, separates interface from implementation and adds portability.
 The downside is that it adds complexity.
 [Sutter05](#Sutter05) §43

-Pimpl is useful to supress class member constructor exceptions when the class' own constructor should never be allowed to throw.
+Pimpl is useful to suppress class member constructor exceptions when the class' own constructor should never be allowed to throw.
 [Sutter02](#Sutter02) §18

 **Example implementation:**